-Originally designed as a dormitory, Madame Cadillac Hall today houses faculty offices; classrooms; the graduate offices; the Marygrove Learning Center; human resources; institutional advancement; undergraduate and graduate admissions, the Madame Cadillac Recital Hall; the cafeteria; athletic department and fitness center; student support services; and conference center facilities.
+Originally designed as a residence hall, Madame Cadillac Hall today houses faculty offices, classrooms, the graduate offices, Human Resources; Institutional Advancement division; Undergraduate and Graduate Admissions, the cafeteria, the athletic department and fitness center and Student Support Services.
+The facilities below can be found in Madame Cadillac Hall.